Many or all companies we feature compensate us. Compensation and editorial

 How it works

 Choosing a longer repayment term can lower your monthly payment but add to your interest paid.
-Here’s another example showing the anticipated cost of a longer repayment term.
+Here’s another example showing the anticipated cost of a longer repayment term on a $30,000 loan at 6% interest.

 What you need to know

 Extended repayment can make your monthly payment lower and help in times of financial hardship.
-Choosing a longer term with an income-driven plan is also a requirement for public service loan forgiveness.
+Choosing a longer term with an income-driven plan can also help you qualify for Public Service Loan Forgiveness.

 However, avoiding extended plans is best if your goal is to pay off your loans faster.
 You’ll pay more in interest when you stretch out your repayment period, and it will take years longer to become debt free than if you stuck with the standard plan.